baronhragon/personal_projects/hacking/README.md

 ## Space Heroes CTF

-A space themed CTF hosted by Florida Tech, it ran for 3 days, a more challenging due to it's timeframe and that it's not aimed at begginers.
+A space themed CTF hosted by Florida Tech, it ran for 3 days, more challenging due to it's timeframe and that it's not aimed at begginers.
 Out of 778 contestants, I ranked 250.

 ![Space Heroes CTF Ranking](./rankings/spaceCTF.png)